hyEOnjuNg0-0/FallDetection/README.md

 ### 🎯 Project Goal

-> An anomaly detection project predicting future poses using skeleton-based time-series data and detecting falls through prediction errors
+> An anomaly detection project that predicts future poses using skeleton-based time-series data and detects falls based on prediction errors.